os-climate/osc-github-devops/.github/actions/gerrit-change-id-action/README.md

 ## Outputs

-This action generates two strings that can be used, exporting them to the environment and also outputting them to be used explicitly in other steps.
+This action generates two strings for the "Change-Id", exporting them to the environment and also outputting them for use in other action/workflow steps.

 | Variable        | Example Value                                        |
 | --------------- | ---------------------------------------------------- |